 All that’s in your handbag: empty your bag on a table and draw the things that spring out.
 Lipstick, pens, notepad, wallet, cards, all easy options if you are looking for a random thing to draw.

 Cartoons: cartoons top the list of cool things to draw.
 They are a product of sketching and are fun to replicate and produce.
 Nowadays, anime is enjoying its day in the sun.
 So, if you want something cool to draw, pick out from a diverse range of anime characters.
 The best thing about drawing cartoons or caricature is the lack of rules.
 Simply pick up a notepad and create a cartoon figurine.
 They are the most interesting thing to draw when bored.

 Maybe those easy still-life drawing ideas are not enough.
 To crank up the heat in your creative engine, here is a list of cool things to draw.

-Cubist/geometric/3D shapes or abstract art: splash paint to and fro like in acrylic painting techniques or draw geometric patterns that blend seamlessly to give your blank canvas a new dimension.
+Cubist/geometric/3D shapes or abstract art: splash paint to and fro like the splattering acrylic painting technique.
+Otherwise draw geometric patterns that blend seamlessly to give your blank canvas a new dimension.